-Next year Letchworth Morris Men will be 100 years old, and we’re celebrating throughout the year, with many displays at the traditional village pubs, but our biggest event will be on the weekend of 16/17th July.
-Two coaches full of Morris people from many different sides around the country will tour the local area on the Saturday, including displays in Letchworth town centre.
-Then on Sunday morning a massed display of some 100 dancers will amaze and delight the visitors to the Shuttleworth Collection near Biggleswade (www.shuttleworth.org), with its huge and fascinating display of airworthy aircraft, plus vintage cars and motorbikes, and many other extraordinary exhibits.
-Full details from the Bagman – see Contacts page.
-Do come along and enjoy yourselves!
+This year Letchworth Morris was 100 years old, and we celebrated throughout the year, with many displays at the traditional village pubs and local fetes, but our biggest event was on the weekend of 16/17th July.
+Two coaches full of Morris people from many different sides around the country toured the local area on the Saturday, including displays in Letchworth town centre.
+Then on Sunday morning a massed display of some 100 dancers amazed and delighted the visitors to the Shuttleworth Collection near Biggleswade (www.shuttleworth.org), with its huge and fascinating display of airworthy aircraft, plus vintage cars and motorbikes, and many other extraordinary exhibits.